OlivierLD/raspberry-coffee/RESTTideEngine/README.md

 ```
 > Warning: In the project described here, we use a REST server.
 It works like a REST server, but it will _not_ scale like an enterprise one.
 It has been designed to run on _small_ boards like the Raspberry PI Zero, it has some limits.
+> It's written in Java, but it is not a JEE Server...

 #### Rationale
 This starts from a simple observation.
 A Raspberry PI can run on a boat, and consumes